 You must submit two references with your application.

 We encourage you to apply at least one month prior to entry so that we have enough time to process your application.
 If you are also applying for funding or will require a visa then we strongly recommend you apply as early as possible.
 We may consider late applications if we have places available, but you should contact the relevant Admissions Office for advice first.

 Find out more about the general application process for postgraduate programmes:

 We are a vibrant community of more than 50 academic and related staff supervising 60 students.

 Our work is balanced between classical and Bayesian statistics.
-Our particular areas of interest include hierarchical

-    multivariate random effects models, wavelets, nonparametric regression and resampling.
+Our particular areas of interest include hierarchical multivariate random effects models, wavelets, nonparametric regression and resampling.

-    As a research student, you will find a wealth of expertise available to you via our links with theorists and

-    practitioners in related fields.
+As a research student, you’ll find a wealth of expertise available to you via our links with theorists and practitioners in related fields.

-    In addition, the Scottish Government-backed research provider Biomathematics and Statistics Scotland is an associated

-    research institute of the University.
-With its main base in our building, it provides access to other researchers with

-    an interest in statistical genomics and bioinformatics, process and systems modelling and statistical methodology.
+The University’s School of Informatics, for instance, is the largest and most prestigious in the UK, and features a Machine Learning research group whose work is linked to some forms of statistical research.
+In addition, the Scottish Government-backed research provider Biomathematics and Statistics Scotland is an associated research institute of the University.
+With its main base in our building, it provides access to other researchers with an interest in statistical genomics and bioinformatics, process and systems modelling and statistical methodology.